×

 Every Charlotte workers’ compensation lawyer for truck drivers understands how truck drivers put in a lot of work and hours on the road to keep the economy running.
 However, this exposes them to a wide range of serious hazards unique to the trucking industry.
 Unlike most other professions, truckers are constantly behind the wheel, which puts them at a higher risk of an eventual accident.

-If you were injured while doing your trucking job in Charlotte, get in touch with the worker’s compensation lawyers at Waple & Houk Law for world-class representation you can trust.
-Our team is always ready to help our clients secure the maximum settlement amount.
-Get in touch with us today to schedule a free case evaluation.
+If you were injured while doing your trucking job in Charlotte, get in touch with the workers’ compensation lawyers at Waple & Houk law firm for representation you can trust.
+You may request a free consultation by completing our online contact form.

 The North Carolina Workers’ Compensation Act is the law that stipulates the payment of medical benefits as well as wage loss benefits for employees, including truckers, who are injured while on the job.
-The employer and their insurance company are usually held responsible for covering all costs associated with the medical treatment that the doctor recommended.
+The employer and their insurance company are usually held responsible for covering all costs associated with the medical treatment that the doctor recommended, including medical bills and other expenses related to the work injury.

 The workers’ compensation law also provides for wage replacement benefits that amount to two-thirds of your average weekly wage for the time you spend out of work due to the injury.
 If the authorized doctor assigned you a rating for a specific body part or organ, you might receive payment for permanent or partial disability.